Many-body effects in a composite bosonic Josephson junction: Conclusions

-~ In this work, we reviewed the many-body tunnelling dynamics of an interacting Bose gas in a composite double well.
-The composite double well is formed by merging two deformed harmonic wells which have a hump at their centre.
-We examined the dynamics through the time evolution of survival probability, fragmentation, and many-particle variances.
-While survival probability may be studied at the mean-field level, fragmentation and many-particle variances are of purely many-body nature.
+~ In this work, we studied the many-body tunneling dynamics of an interacting Bose gas in a composite double well.
+The composite double well is formed by merging two deformed harmonic wells which have a hump at their center.
+The complex geometry of the system manifests in the rich many-body tunneling dynamics involving higher energy bands.
+We examined the complexity of dynamics by analysing the time evolution of survival probability, occupation numbers, and many-particle variances.
+All these quantities were previously used to analyze the many-body features of BJJ dynamics.

 We found irregularity in the density oscillations for very small hump and then, two distinct oscillations for bigger hump.
-While the fast high-frequency oscillation is due to the tunnelling through the hump within the same well, the low-frequency tunnelling is due to the tunnelling between the two wells.
-Evidently, we need more than two orbitals to accurately describe such complicated many-body tunnelling.
-We observed (see appendix) that at least four orbitals are required for the accurate description of the many-body dynamics of the system contrary to the standard BJJ dynamics where two orbitals are sufficient.
+While the fast high-frequency oscillation is due to the tunneling through the hump within the same well, the low-frequency tunneling is due to the tunneling between the two wells.
+The emergence of two frequencies in the tunneling dynamics indicates the transitions between two different sets of energy levels and thereby involvement of more than one energy band.

+Indeed, we observed (see appendix) that at least four orbitals are required for the accurate description of the many-body dynamics of the system contrary to the standard BJJ dynamics where two orbitals are sufficient.

 The correlation between the damping of the density oscillation and the growth of fragmentation is already well-established.
 We observed that the same correlations still exist even for composite BJJ.
-However, the degree of fragmentation as well as the growth of the fragmentation significantly differ in the two cases.
+However, the degree of fragmentation, as well as the growth of the fragmentation, significantly differ in the two cases.
 While the BJJ becomes two-fold fragmented, CBJJ is four-fold fragmented.
 On the other hand, the growth of fragmentation becomes slower in CBJJ except for very high hump $V_0$.
 Accordingly, damping of density oscillations becomes slower in CBJJ.
 Furthermore, the occupations of different orbitals $\frac{n_i}{N}$ clearly show the more prominent participation of the third and fourth orbitals in the case of CBJJ.
-All these observations are further strengthened by the study of the many-particle position and momentum variances which exhibit higher fluctuations but slower growth.
+All these observations are further strengthened by the study of $\frac{1}{N}\Delta^2_{\hat{X}}$ and $\frac{1}{N}\Delta^2_{\hat{P}_X}$ which exhibit higher fluctuations but slower growth.

 Another interesting finding of this study is that the universality of the fragmentation with respect to the occupation in an orbital corresponding to a fixed interaction strength $\Lambda$ is not limited to systems where only two orbitals play dominant roles.
 Furthermore, not only universality is observed for orbitals with macroscopic occupations but even orbitals with microscopic occupations also have the same order of occupations with respect to different $N$ but with a fixed $\Lambda$.
 And these features are observed for all $V_0$ which reaffirms that the universality of fragmentation is a global many-body phenomenon.